Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Introduction

 The outline of the paper is summarized as follows.
-A projection local linear Fr\'echet functional regression predictor is derived in Section \ref{sec1} when the response and regressor are evaluated in a separable Hilbert space.
-In Section \ref{geoass}, the geometrical background, and required assumptions for our formulations of the local Fr\'echet functional regression problem in manifolds are provided.
+A projection least-squares local linear Fr\'echet functional regression predictor is derived in Section \ref{sec1} for response and regressor evaluated in a separable Hilbert space.
+In Section \ref{geoass}, the geometrical background and assumptions are provided.
 The local linear Fr\'echet functional regression methodology introduced in Section \ref{sec1} is applied in Section \ref{lefr0} to obtaining an extrinsic local linear Fr\'echet curve predictor in manifolds.
 An alternative intrinsic local linear Fr\'echet curve predictor is proposed in Section \ref{sec4}, based on a weighted Fr\'echet mean approach.
 Its optimality is proved.
-The simulation study undertaken in Section \ref{simstud} provides a comparative illustration of the finite sample properties of both local Fr\'echet functional predictors in manifolds, and of a Nadaraya-Watson type Fr\'echet functional predictor.
-The performance of the proposed local curve predictors in the sphere is also illustrated in the real data application to solve the problem of time--varying local functional prediction of the magnetic vector field.
-Specifically, the accuracy and variability of these three local Fr\'echet curve predictors are analyzed in this real--data application by the implementation of $5$-fold cross validation.
+The simulation study is undertaken in Section \ref{simstud}.
+The real-data application is addressed in Section \ref{rda}.